dart-archive/www.dartlang.org/src/site/articles/io/index.markdown

-Instead of printing the output to stdout, we can use the streaming classes to pipe the output of the process to a file instead.
+Instead of printing the output to stdout, we can use the streaming classes to pipe the output of the process to a file.

 {% highlight dart %}
 import 'dart:io';